Listen to this post

 - Ability to share passwords with my family

-I won’t miss the fact that Bitwarden doesn’t have the desktop app feature currently since I only log in to a few desktop apps.
+I won’t miss that Bitwarden doesn’t have the desktop app feature currently since I only log in to a few desktop apps.

 Here is my next article, Lastpass to Bitwarden Part 2, which details other experiences with Bitwarden.